curityio/nginx_oauth_proxy_module/README.md

 - The OAuth Proxy module decrypts the cookie to get the opaque access token
 - The opaque access token is then forwarded in the HTTP Authorization Header
 - The [Phantom Token Module](https://github.com/curityio/nginx_phantom_token_module) then swaps the opaque token for a JWT access token
-- The HTTP Authorization Header is then updated with the JWT access token when the API is called
+- The incoming HTTP Authorization Header is then updated with the JWT access token and forwarded to the API
-- The API must then verify the JWT in the standard zero trust manner, on every request
+- The API must then verify the JWT in a zero trust manner, on every request

 ## Configuration Directives

-All the directives in this subsection are required when the module is enabled.
+All of the directives are required for locations where the module is enabled.\
+NGINX will fail to load if the configuration for any locations fail validation:

 #### oauth_proxy